-- Re-connect the electrical supply and check operation of heating system controls (programmer, room thermostats, etc.). - Refer to Instructions provided with the programmer for operation and setting. - Leave the Programmer and Thermostat Instructions with the user after installation for their future reference.
+- Re-connect the electrical supply and check operation of heating system controls (programmer, room thermostats, etc.). - 14.
+Refer to Instructions provided with the programmer for operation and setting. - 15.
+Leave the Programmer and Thermostat Instructions with the user after installation for their future reference. - Cable colours corresponding to 4-core cable conforming to BS EN 50525-2-11.